The 2020 GIPS Standards: The Top Changes You Need to Know

 About the Author

 Crista DesRochers, CIPM is a Partner at ACA Performance Services, a division of ACA Compliance Group.
 She provides GIPS compliance consulting and verification services to investment managers in the U.S. and abroad.
-Crista is a member of the United States Investment Performance Committee and also volunteers with CFA Institute in support of the CIPM program.
+Crista is a member of the United States Investment Performance Committee and also volunteers with the CFA Institute in support of the CIPM program.
 She is the author of the 2016 (rev. 2018) white paper “Common Practices of GIPS‐Compliant Firms.”